google/WebFundamentals/src/_langs/en/tools/profile-performance/evaluate-performance/timeline-tool.markdown

 ---
 rss: false
 layout: article
-title: "Determine Garbage Collection Frequency"
+title: "How to Use the Timeline Tool"
-seotitle: "Determine Garbage Collection Frequency Using Chrome DevTools Timeline Memory View"
+seotitle: "How to Use the Timeline Tool"
 description: "TBD description."
 introduction: "TBD introduction."
 article:
-  written_on: 2015-04-14
+  written_on: 2015-06-09
-  updated_on: 2015-04-14
+  updated_on: 2015-06-09
-  order: 4
+  order: 3
 authors:
   - megginkearney
 priority: 0
-collection: memory-problems
+collection: evaluate-performance
 key-takeaways:
   tldr-tbd:
     - TBD tldr.